If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 Ride the Free Mariposa Grove Shuttle

-The road to Mariposa Grove is closed to private vehicles when the free shuttle is in operation at the park.
-You’ll have to use the shuttle to access Mariposa Grove, otherwise, you’ll have a very long walk before reaching the trailheads.
+The road to Mariposa Grove is closed to private vehicles when the free shuttle is operational at the National Park.
+You’ll have to use the shuttle to access Mariposa Grove, otherwise, you’ll have a long walk before reaching the trailheads.

-The free shuttle typically operates from early March- late November in the park.
-It’s important that you pay attention to the final shuttle departure times for the day during your visit.
+The free shuttle typically operates from early April- late November, weather permitting.
+You must pay attention to the final shuttle departure times for the day during your visit.

 * The shuttle doesn’t operate from December through March.